wilsonmar/VisualStudio/README.md

 The program provides IntelliCode and [TaskRunner](https://code.visualstudio.com/Docs/tasks) that runs TypeScript (.ts files) and JS Hint at http://jshint.com/.

+VSCode offers debugging for Node.js, but not yet for ASP.NET 5.

+### Visual Studio Github
 https://visualstudio.github.com/index.html
 offers a Github Extension for Visual Studio 2015, in RC (Release Candidate) maturity as of June 2015.
 This enables Visual Studio to use Github as a source code repository instead of Microsoft's own TFS (Team Foundation Server).

+But where's the local git repo support?

+## Visual Studio Online
 While it's true that Visual Studio is available **online** (see https://www.visualstudio.com/en-us/products/what-is-visual-studio-online-vs), many developers still prefer to download and install Visual Studio on computers used to develop code,